 In order to help him get out of this state by buying our product, we need to influence exactly the 6 main biases (factors) that determine his decisions.

 Which is stronger – emotion or practicality?

-Have you thought about where your brand communication lies between these emotions and rationality?
+Have you thought about where between these emotions and rationality does your brand communication lie?
 Sometimes we speak in pragmatic language, but we forget the big role of our emotions and instincts when we make decisions.
 Have you heard the psychological analogy that compares these two extremes to an elephant and its rider?
 In his dealings with the animal, the man feels that he has strong control over it and guides it towards his goal.
 However, if for even a second the elephant is distracted, the rider very quickly realizes how powerless he actually is against the animal’s instincts.
 And so within seconds of awakening our emotional side, we can become aware of having already made a decision, and the reasons for it remain misunderstood by our “rational” self.
-Now think about how often something like this has happened to you.
-Even probably the last week.
+Now think about how often something like this has happens to you.
+Probably last week?
 Increasingly and multi-directionally used, the digital environment is creating new behavioural pathways.

 In these circumstances of clash between our instincts and pragmatism, every brand can find a way to navigate both the rider and the elephant beside them, even if the paths are different.
 This is what happens through the proper use of the 6 basic biases (known as cognitive biases) that influence us when we make decisions.

 - Message clarity is about concise messages that make consumer decision-making easier.
 An example might be focusing on key USPs – how many megapixels (MP) a camera has when you buy a smartphone or how many gigabytes (GB) of data are included in a mobile phone contract.